dan-mwai/dan-mwai.github.io/cases/cx-intelligence.md

 permalink: /cases/cx-intelligence
 ---

-# Customer Experience Intelligence: Business Case
+# Customer Experience Intelligence Hub

 ## 🗒 Executive Summary
-[Write a 2-3 sentence overview of the business problem, your cross-functional approach, and the final measurable outcome.]
+What drives customer dissatisfaction in omnichannel retail—and where should management intervene?

 ---